boyter/boyter.org/content/posts/first-pc.md

 There was also some Loony Tunes game where you could drop the characters into a video editor like thing and have them act out your own skits.
 I was never good at it, but I would love to find it and have another go one day.

 I have to thank whoever came up with the idea for that stand-up.
 Gave my a nice trip down memory lane.
 I also found this https://ancientelectronics.wordpress.com/2019/08/11/commodore-select-edition-286/ which has a reasonable overview of the internals of the machine.
-A;so I realised when doing this that I am nostalgic for a time that most people I work with were not even born into.
+Also I realised when doing this that I am nostalgic for a time that most people I work with were not even born into.